lemonlimein/meal-randomizer/README.md

 <h2>This is a demo video of my serious eats chrome extension
-<h2>The files can be uploaded to chrome in "chrome://extensions" with 'devolper mode' toggled on
+<br>The files can be uploaded to chrome in "chrome://extensions" with 'devolper mode' toggled on